IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 -----------
 - openTEPES is provided with `seven case studies <https://opentepes.readthedocs.io/en/latest/Download.html#cases>`_.
 Each one has varied characteristics

 - Check that you can run them on your PC.
-Some of them may not run if you have a PC with too little memory
+Some of them may not run if you have a PC with small RAM memory

 Potential issues
 ----------------